ISpillMyDrink/OpenSuperClone/README.md

 Instructions for installing OpenSuperClone from source can be found on the <a href="https://github.com/ISpillMyDrink/OpenSuperClone/wiki/Compiling-from-Source">Wiki</a>.

+Alternatively to installing OpenSuperClone, a <a href="https://sourceforge.net/projects/opensuperclone-live/">Linux Live ISO</a> containing the project is now provided by <a href="https://sourceforge.net/u/xak77/profile/">xak77</a>.

 ## 📖 Documentation

 Documentation for OpenSuperClone can be found on the <a href="https://github.com/ISpillMyDrink/OpenSuperClone/wiki">Wiki</a>.